0xPr0f/RealmClash/Readme.md

 - gas optimaztions and unit computational testing
 - Introduction of armor and boosts(spells)
 - QOL, better UI and smart contracts

+### Project

+Realm clash is opensource both the contracts and frontend, the idea is also open for adjustments and evaluation.

+### RealmClash/contract

+Contains all the contract that makes this poc function which include natspecs so it can be easier to read through and understand.
+This contract is built to be fully on chain and the front end is build to access that.

+There are still alot of plans and optimaztion for this contract, but current hinderance in the 3 days of bulding this contract are.

+- Stack too deep on `contract/CharacterCard.sol` when attaching stats, tried using arrays in the argument and indexing it to fill the struct, no avail
+- Redundant for loops, for loops are know for consuming gas, assembly could have been used, but for the sake for this POC it wasnt
+- Time

+### RealmClash/webapp

+Contains the nextjs front end for the contracts, it is fairly minimalist and probably not appealing, i am not too good with UI and colors

+Hinderance in webapp

+- wagmi and viem 2.x contributed in psychological trauma as when using the useWriteContract hook, it does work, but when using the `wagmi/core`, that writeContract function, seems to work.
+- Rainbow kit was bugging out on localhost where some of the buttons where unresponsive.
+- vercel and nextjs, i was relatively new to both and didnt know vercel needed config to find the routes of my project and nexjs file/folder structure routing was easy but just weird.
+- probably color blind or terrible taste in color and not that great at UI